hanami/hanami/README.md

 ### Architecture

-Unlike the other Ruby web frameworks, it has a flexible conventions for the code structure.
+Unlike other Ruby web frameworks, it has a flexible conventions for the code structure.
 Developers can arrange the layout of their projects as they prefer.
 There is a suggested architecture that can be easily changed with a few settings.